david-simoes-93/Multi-agent-Double-Deep-Q-Networks/README.md

 ## Pursuit Game

-The Pursuit Game is in C, and originally by Kok et al. (https://staff.fnwi.uva.nl/a.visser/research/ias/trilearn/publications/b2hd-IAS-UVA-03-03.html).
-It is also pre-compiled for Linux x64 systems, but you can compile it after installing GL and glut libraries (http://www.mesa3d.org) with
+The Pursuit Game is in C, and originally by [Kok et al.](https://staff.fnwi.uva.nl/a.visser/research/ias/trilearn/publications/b2hd-IAS-UVA-03-03.html).
+It is also pre-compiled for Linux x64 systems, but you can compile it after installing [GL and glut libraries](http://www.mesa3d.org) with

     cd Pursuit
     ./configure